 To add a note:

-- Navigate to the Notes section in the right panel.
+- Open the Notes section in the right panel

-To view your note in the document editor, hover over the style in the Styles dropdown.
+To view your note in the document editor, hover over the style in the Styles menu.
+A Note section should appear with your custom note.

 After applying styles, any formatting changes manually applied to the text take priority by default.
 Document owners can lock specific style attributes to prevent these manual changes.